-Category management can help your retail team discover products, establish buyer/supplier connections, and execute the procurement process more efficiently.
-While you can do category management independently, it is most effective when combined with a comprehensive product lifecycle management plan.
+Category management can assist your retail team in discovering new products, establishing connections with buyers and suppliers, and executing the procurement process more efficiently.
+While you can perform category management on its own, it's most effective when combined with a comprehensive product lifecycle management plan.
 This article discusses the benefits of incorporating category management into inventory management strategies, as well as the eight-step cycle for implementing category management.

-Remember that the category management process is not the same as your “product data management system,” which may or may not be capable of categorizing goods for proposals.
-It is also not synonymous with “vendor management,” which refers to supplier interactions.
+Note that the category management process is not the same as your “product data management system,” which may or may not be capable of categorizing goods for proposals.
+Additionally, it’s not synonymous with “vendor management,” which refers to supplier interactions.

 What is category management?

-“Category” could be defined as any set of similar things that a business wishes to purchase as part of a single transaction.
-Category management is the practice of grouping similar items into a single category or business unit and then focusing procurement, merchandising sales, and other retail efforts on the category.
+“Category” is a set of items sharing a single trait that a business will benefit from purchasing as part of a single transaction.
+Category management is the practice of grouping similar items into a single category or business unit and then focusing on procurement, merchandising sales, and other processes around pre-defined categories.
 Category management can refer to the separation of direct and indirect products or services, or it can refer to the division of products or services based on value, supplier, kind, or volume.
-The makeup of the individual business determines the nature of categories.
+The makeup of the individual business determines the trait items should be grouped by.

 - Direct costs are directly tied to the end product or service, such as raw materials, individuals manufacturing the product, and product-related charges.